menuclose

 eToro fees

-However, there are some hidden charges to be aware of.
-EToro makes its money by charging currency conversion fees, for enacting more complex trades such as crypto, and by charging for CFD positions held overnight.
-CFDs should only be traded by experienced investors willing to take a high risk – most everyday investors should not touch these since half of all traders lose money when trading CFDs with eToro.
+Hidden fees: There are some hidden charges to be aware of. eToro makes its money by charging currency conversion fees, for enacting more complex trades such as crypto, and by charging for CFD positions held overnight.
+CFDs should only be traded by experienced investors willing to take a high risk – most everyday investors should not touch these, since half of all traders lose money when trading CFDs with eToro.

 Feature eToro logoeToro